-Existing land uses in the RPA #1 are of primarily existing industrial related uses, vacant parcels zoned for industrial use, and existing agricultural uses.
-These parcels constitute approximately 2,612 acres.
-Existing land uses are shown in Exhibit 5.
-Proposed land uses are predominantly industrial and are shown within maps included within Exhibit 1, with respect to the RPLA as a whole.
+Existing land uses in the RPA #2 are of primarily existing industrial related uses, vacant parcels zoned for industrial use, and existing agricultural uses.
+These parcels constitute approximately 680 acres.
+Existing land uses are shown in Exhibit 5 of the Rockford Global TradePark Redevelopment Planning Area (RPLA).
+Proposed land uses are predominantly industrial and are shown in Exhibit 6 of the RPLA.

-The Project and Project #1 shall be subject to the provisions of the City's building, zoning, public works, and other regulatory ordinances as may be amended from time to time.
-The proposed general land uses will reasonably conform to the City's 2010 Plan and general priorities for the continued growth and development of the City.
+The Plan and Project #2 shall be subject to the provisions of the City's building, zoning, public works, and other regulatory ordinances as may be amended from time to time.
+The proposed general land uses will reasonably conform to the City's 2020 Plan and general priorities for the continued growth and development of the City.